collectiveaccess/CollectiveAccessManual/providence/user/dataModelling/profiles/Profiles.md

 Once the installation process is complete the profile ceases to play a role.
 You can continue to modify the configuration of your system using the web-based configuration tools, creating an installation different from the profile that originally created it.

 If you really need to change an existing system to conform to a new profile you have two
+choices:

-choices: (1) modify the existing system by hand using the web-based configuration tools to match or (2) reinstall from scratch with the desired profile.
+1. Modify the existing system by hand using the web-based configuration tools to match.
+2. Reinstall from scratch with the desired profile.

 In the latter case you will lose all existing data, of course.